Yum, what could be better than a

 inside of the toaster is usually much too hot to be reaching into—and, as we've seen already, you don't

-- Troubleshooting and Repairing Major Appliances by Eric Kleinert.
-Tab Books, 2007.
+Troubleshooting and Repairing Major Appliances by Eric Kleinert.
+McGraw Hill, 2012.
 A good fix-it guide aimed at competent and confident electrical DIY enthusiasts.
 Although it doesn't cover toasters explicitly, there are sections about general electrical principles and common parts such as thermostats and solenoids that may be helpful and relevant.

 The Toaster: A Module on Heat and Energy Transformations by Bruce B. Marsh and Carl R. Stannard, American Institute of Physics.
 McGraw Hill, 1975.
 An old but interesting booklet that covers how toasters convert electrical energy into heat.
 Also explains the thermostatic control system that switches a toaster off.